asynkron/gam-web/src/docs/dotnet/Persistence.md

 }
 ```

-Here we are using the static `WithSnapshotting` method to create the `Persistence` class, once again passing in a `provider` and `actorId` but this time a `ApplySnapshot` method that will be called when `RecoverStateAsync` is called when the actor is started.
+Here we are using the static `WithSnapshotting` method to create the `Persistence` class, passing in a `snapshotStore` and `actorId` but this time a `ApplySnapshot` method that will be called when `RecoverStateAsync` is called when the actor is started.

 ## Event Sourcing and Snapshotting